ShortCircuit: AlphaZero-Driven Circuit Design: Experimental Evaluation

 \subsection{Generation Quality Experiments}

-We evaluate \OurMethod{} against the baseline methods on $500$ truth tables associated with randomly sampled AIGs from the EPFL benchmark suite.
+We evaluate \OurMethod{} against our baselines on $500$ truth tables associated with randomly sampled AIGs from the EPFL benchmarks.
+We allow \OurMethod{} to attempt to generate a circuit with up to $30$ AND-nodes. \OurMethod{} performs $8$ MCTS simulations and generates up to $20$ AND-nodes in each simulation, before performing an action.
 The success rate of \OurMethod{} on this test set is $\QSuccessRate \%$.

-In this version, \OurMethod{} relies solely on its policy module, and we allow \OurMethod{} to attempt to generate a circuit with up to $30$ AND-nodes.
-Before deciding which AND-node to generate, \OurMethod{} performs $512$ MCTS simulations, generating up to $20$ AND-nodes in each simulation.
-Figure~\ref{fig:aig_size} compares the average number of AND-nodes for the successfully generated circuits against the baselines \texttt{Cut} and \texttt{ABC}. \OurMethod{} generates very compact AIGs, near-optimal as indicated by the horizontal line at the tick \textbf{O}.
+Fig.~\ref{fig:aig_size} compares the average size of the successfully generated circuits compared to \texttt{Cut}, \texttt{ABC}, and \texttt{ABC+resyn2}. \OurMethod{} generates compact AIGs, near-optimal as indicated by the horizontal line at the tick \textbf{O}, with an average time per generation of $1.83$s.
 Specifically, \OurMethod{} produces circuits with $\fpeval{round(\QOurMethod,2)}$ AND-nodes on average, which is $\percentdiff{\QOptimal}{\QOurMethod}\%$ larger than the optimal ones that have $\fpeval{round(\QOptimal,2)}$ AND-nodes on average.
-Furthermore, the AIGs generated by \OurMethod{} are significantly smaller than the ones from the baselines \texttt{Cut} and \texttt{ABC}, which respectively contain $\fpeval{round(\QCut,2)}$ and $\fpeval{round(\QABC,2)}$ AND-nodes, corresponding to a relative size reduction with \OurMethod{} of $\percentdiff{\QCut}{\QOurMethod}\%$ and $\percentdiff{\QABC}{\QOurMethod}\%$, respectively.
-The average time to generate an AIG is $\QRuntime s$ which depends on how fast a solution can be discovered.
-While these results demonstrate the effectiveness of \OurMethod{}, different parameters, such as a larger number of AND-node limits, can further improve the success rate, albeit at the cost of an increased running time.
+Furthermore, the AIGs generated by \OurMethod{} are significantly smaller than the ones from the baselines \texttt{Cut} and \texttt{ABC}, achieving a size reduction of $\percentdiff{\QCut}{\QOurMethod}\%$ and $\percentdiff{\QABC}{\QOurMethod}\%$, respectively.
+Finally, \OurMethod{} produces slightly smaller AIGs than \texttt{ABC+resyn2} by $\percentdiff{\QABCOpt}{\QOurMethod}\%$.
+While these results demonstrate the effectiveness of \OurMethod{}, changes of parameters, such as increasing the AND-node limits, can further improve the success rate, albeit causing extra runtime.